mallory/drafts/draft-feminism.md

 Related rights: TODO

+## Challenge the male gaze
+- Principles: Resistance, Governance, Amplify, Expression, Consent,

+Privacy and data, Violence

+social norms

+the dominant gender perspective

+discourses of morality

+womens' and feminism silencing

+sexual expression as freedom of expression issue (as political or religious)

+women and queers

+ethics and politics of consent into the culture design policies and terms of service of internet platforms

+- Harms:

+## Case study: Increase participation of women in tech design and decision tables

+The Principles: Usage, Open source, Amplify, Consent, Access, Governance, Children

+invite women and young girls to explore technology as a space of creation

+creating and experimenting with technology digital safety and security

+contribute to the building of the code in order to protect our data and communications

+embed users' consent into the very UX design and algorithm of their code

+women in developing countries as a stakeholder group with a crucial say

+get more feminists and queer activists

+bring women's organizations and issues to the discussion table to influence policy and protocol

+Harms:

+spaces shaped by patriarchy and heteronormativity

+increase the number of participation and influence of gender related issues

+basklash

+silencing (identified in diversity rfcs?)

+efforts of state and non-state actors to control surveil regulate and restrict feminist and queer expression on the internet through technology legislation or violence

+moral policing censorship and hierarchisation of citizenship and rights

+the umbrella term “harmful content” to label expression on female and transgender sexuality

+most developers or network operators aren't prioritizing consent

+dominant priority on the internet today is to extract as much data as possible with little attention to who is posting data about whom

+there hasn't been enough outrage around lack of transparency of privacy breaches conducted by websites and internet corporations

+Surveillance as an oppressive tool to control women’s bodies and sexual expression outside of heteronormative discourse

+control and restrict women’s bodies speech and activism

+Women and queers are especially vulnerable to violations of privacy as they must resist cultural and family practices of surveillance as well

+OJO, identify these specific threat models: cyberstalking - phones - the internet social media platforms – email

+Technology-related violence against women is part of the same continuum as violence against women offline

 # References not yet referenced

 In plain sight, on sexuality, rights and the internet in India, Nepal and Sri Lanka https://www.genderit.org/articles/plain-sight-sexuality-rights-and-internet-india-nepal-and-sri-lanka